JohnReedLOL/full-stack-big-data/README.md

 #### Environment:

-Assumes the user has set up an environment with all the tools availiable.
-I will be using a compressed (tar.bz) 6Gb virtualbox disk image that can be downloaded pre-installed with all the tools necessary to run.
-The intent is to use the exact same disk image used to write and develop the seed as the user gets to run the seed.
+I, JohnReedLOL, do not know how to set up Vagrant.
+I will be using a compressed (tar.bz) virtualbox disk image.

 #### Instructions (not yet available):